chao-ji/tf-transformer/README.md

 ## Evaluation

-The evaluation involves decoding an input source sequence into the output target sequence using Beam Search, and compute the BLEU score against the groundtruth target sequence.
+The evaluation involves translating a source sequence into the target sequence, and computing the BLEU score between predicted and groundtruth target sequence.

 To evaluate a pretrained model, run